-As vice president and Community Development leader, Terri partners with our in-house experts and clients as we tackle challenges including smart growth, climate change, and aging infrastructure.
-Her award-winning experience integrates environmental planning and documentation, community planning, and project development to result in improved projects, informed policy decisions, and collaborative public involvement processes, better shaping the communities where we live and work.
+As vice president and Community Development Practice Leader, Terri partners with our in-house experts and clients as we tackle challenges including smart growth, climate change, and aging infrastructure.
+Her experience integrates environmental planning and documentation, community planning, and project development to result in improved projects, informed policy decisions, and collaborative public involvement processes, better shaping the communities where we live and work.

-Terri has a Bachelor of Science in chemistry and math from Hood College, with a minor in statistics and sociology, and she received certification from the University of California, Berkeley, in transportation planning and from the Federal Highway Administration in urban mass transit principles.
-She is also a member of the Association of Environmental Professionals, American Planning Association, Southern California Water Committee, and Society of Wetland Scientists.
+Terri has a Bachelor of Science in Chemistry and Math from Hood College, with a minor in Statistics and Sociology, and she received certification from the University of California, Berkeley, in transportation planning and from the Federal Highway Administration in urban mass transit principles.
+She is also a member of the Association of Environmental Professionals, American Planning Association, Southern California Water Committee, and Society of Wetland Scientists.« LEADERSHIP